Joseph B. Willigers

-Joseph B. Willigers, MHM (October 26, 1930 - September 30, 2012) was the Roman Catholic bishop of the Roman Catholic Diocese of Jinja in Jinja, Uganda.
-His episcopal motto was De petra melle ("With honey from the rock") from Psalm 81:17.
+Joseph Bernard Louis Willigers MHM (October 26, 1930 - September 30, 2012) was a Dutch Roman Catholic bishop in Uganda.
+He was the bishop of the Roman Catholic Diocese of Jinja.
+He was a member of the Mill Hill Missionaries religious order.

 Early life and education

-Ordained to the priesthood in 1955, Willigers was named bishop in 1967 and retired in 2010.Joseph Bernard Louis Willigers entered St. Joseph's Missionary Society of Mill Hill when he was 19.
-In 1955, aged 25, he was ordained in London by Cardinal Bernard Griffin and sent to Rome to study Canon Law.
-Upon his graduation in 1958 he left for Africa to work in the mission.
+Willigers was born in the Netherlands on 26 October 1930.
+He studied philosophy and theology at St Joseph's College in Mill Hill, London, before his ordination in 1955.
+He also studied canon law at the Pontifical Gregorian University in Rome after his ordination and completed these studies by 1958.

+On 10 May 1959, he came to Uganda for missionary work and was assigned as a professor at Ggaba Seminary, Kampala.

 Career

-Willigers worked in education and basic pastoral care in Uganda and Kenya and in 1965 as vicar general of the Kenyan Diocese of Kisumu, under the Dutch bishop Jan de Reeper.
-In 1967 Msgr.
-Willigers was appointed the first bishop of the Diocese of Jinja, east of the Ugandan capital of Kampala.
-His consecration was performed by Archbishop Emmanuel Nsubuga, later Uganda's first cardinal.
-For an impressive 42 years, Bishop Willigers led the faithful of his diocese, until he retired in March 2010.
-As bishop, Msgr.
-Willigers was inspired by the spirituality of Blessed Charles de Foucauld and was characterised as intelligent, hospitable and warm.
+Willigers worked in education and basic pastoral care in Uganda and Kenya.
+In 1960, he was transferred from Ggaba to Nagalama.
+In April 1960, he was transferred to Kenya where he was a curate at the Shikoti parish and in 1965 he became the vicar general of the Diocese of Kisumu under the Dutch bishop Jan de Reeper.

+In 1967, Willigers was named bishop and became the first bishop of the Diocese of Jinja east of the Ugandan capital of Kampala.
+In 1962, he was appointed as the parish priest of Kaiboi in Kenya.

+On 3 December 1967, he was ordained to the episcopate by Archbishop Emmanuel Nsubuga, later Uganda's first cardinal.
+Willigers led the faithful of his diocese until he retired in March 2010.

-In 2009, he participated in the Synod of Bishops' Assembly on Africa.
-His contacts with his native diocese of Roermond continued through the years, as Roermond financially supported projects in Jinja, and as Bishop Willigers had family back home.
+In 2009, he participated in the synod of bishops' Assembly of Africa.
+His contacts with his native diocese of Roermond continued through the years, as Roermond financially supported projects in Jinja.

+Pastoral and social legacy

+Willigers established the Mpumudde Home of the Elderly, the St. Muggaga Boys' Home and the Iganga Babies' Home.
+He also founded the Justice and Peace Commission to promote civic education, human rights and social harmony.

 Death

-Returning to the Netherlands in ill health, Willigers took up residence in the Vrijland mission house in Oosterbeek, where he died in the early morning on 1 October 2012 in the presence of his sister.
+Returning to the Netherlands in ill health, Willigers took up residence in the Vrijland mission house in Oosterbeek, where he died in the early morning on 30 September 2012 in the presence of his sister.